9 Best GummySearch Alternatives for Reddit Marketing [2026]

 3. F5Bot — Best Free Reddit Alert Tool

-F5Bot does the bare minimum for free.
-It sends email alerts when your keywords show up on Reddit, Hacker News, or Lobsters.
-No dashboard, no analytics, no filtering beyond the keywords themselves.
+F5Bot does the bare minimum on its free plan.
+It sends email alerts when your keywords show up on Reddit, Hacker News, or Lobste.rs.
+On free there's no dashboard, no analytics, and no filtering beyond the keywords themselves — but a free plan still exists, which keeps it the best zero-budget option.

 What it does well.
-It's free.
-Genuinely, completely free.
+The free plan is genuinely usable: $0 for up to 200 keywords with email alerts.
 If you're monitoring fewer than five keywords and don't mind manually filtering through noise, it works.
 For indie hackers and bootstrapped founders who just want a basic heads-up when someone mentions their product, F5Bot is hard to beat on value.

 Limitations.
-There's a hidden cost to "free."
+There's a hidden cost to the free plan.
 Users monitoring 10+ keywords typically report spending one to two hours daily just sorting through irrelevant alerts.
 At a fully-loaded cost of $50/hour, that's $12,500 to $25,000 annually in time spent on manual filtering.
-F5Bot also throttles at 50 mentions per day — if you're monitoring popular keywords, you'll miss conversations entirely.
-No dashboard means no historical search, no analytics, and no way to spot trends over time.
+On free, any single keyword auto-disables once it gets about 50 hits in 24 hours — so a popular keyword goes quiet and you miss the rest of that day's mentions (paid tiers raise that to roughly 1,000/day).
+No dashboard on free means no historical search, no analytics, and no way to spot trends over time.

 Bottom line.
 Great starting point if your budget is zero.
-But if you're serious about Reddit as a channel, the manual overhead will eventually push you toward a paid tool.
+F5Bot now has paid tiers too — but once you're serious about Reddit as a channel, it's worth weighing them against the more capable tools on this list.

 4. Brand24 — Best for Enterprise Social Listening